gnostyx/dita-demo-content-collection/README.md

 The original topics did not have any topic-to-topic cross references, so the only direct URI references were to images.

-This is essentially the same regular expression seach and replace used to update to the navigation topicrefs in the map, but applied to all the topic files using the oXygen project view.
+This is essentially the same regular expression search and replace used to update to the navigation topicrefs in the map, but applied to all the topic files using the oXygen project view.

-1. Select the Project view in oXygen.
+*Step 1.* Select the Project view in oXygen.
 You should have already added the dita-demo-content-collection directory to it.
 If you haven't, so so now.

-2. In the Project view, navigate to the topics/ directory under the directory that contains the files you're modifying.
+*Step 2.* In the Project view, navigate to the topics/ directory under the directory that contains the files you're modifying.

-3. Right click on the topics/ directory and select "Find/Replace in files..."
+*Step 3.* Right click on the topics/ directory and select "Find/Replace in files..."

-4. For the "Text to find" field enter this regular expression:
+*Step 4.* For the "Text to find" field enter this regular expression:

 ~~~~
 href="\.\./Image[s]?/([^\.]+)\.[^"]+"